Apple Valley/Eagan, Dakota County • No fee

 Lebanon Hills Regional Park is divided into a West Sector and East Sector.
 The mountain bike park is the western-most part of the West Sector (here’s the map).
 It’s directly north of the Minnesota Zoo.

-The parking area and West Trailhead are off Johnny Cake Ridge Rd, just south of Cliff Road (incidentally, on the east side of the bike park).
+The parking area and West Trailhead are off Johnny Cake Ridge Rd, just south of Cliff Road (on the east side of the bike park).
 There’s a trailhead off the west side of the bike park, too—Galaxie Trailhead (off Galaxie Ave), but there’s no parking area there.

 Don’t live close enough to Lebanon Hills to make it an easy jaunt?
 No worries!
 Grab a campsite across the street at the Lebanon Hills Campground and spend a few days.
 Bring your bikes…and your canoe or kayak and hiking boots right away.
 There’s plenty to do here at this huge regional park.